Mazie Hirono 2026: Hawaii Senate Race, Safe D

 Historic Profile: A Senator of Many Firsts

 Mazie Hirono's biography is genuinely remarkable.
 Born in Fukushima, Japan in 1947, she immigrated to Hawaii with her mother as a child, escaping an abusive father.
 She became a naturalized U.S. citizen and went on to earn a law degree from Georgetown University.
-She served in the Hawaii state legislature, then as Hawaii's Lieutenant Governor, then as a U.S. Representative before winning the Senate seat in 2012 by defeating Republican Linda Lingle, a former governor.
+She served in the Hawaii state legislature, then as Hawaii's Lieutenant Governor, then as a U.S. Representative before winning the Senate majority math math in 2012 by defeating Republican Linda Lingle, a former governor.

 Her 2012 victory established her as the first Asian-American woman in U.S. Senate history, the first Buddhist senator, and the first senator born in Japan.
 She was diagnosed with Stage 4 kidney cancer in 2017, underwent surgery, and returned to the Senate.
 Her cancer survival and continued service at a demanding pace added to her political biography and made her personal story a prominent part of her public image.